-Our SEND Governor is Mrs Dawn Astle-McDonald.
-She attends SEND training run by Governor Services and is responsible for meeting regularly with the SENCo and Headteacher to review our current SEND position.
+Our SEND Governor is Mrs S Battram-Cake.
+She meets with the SENDCo and Headteacher to review our current SEND position.
 She has a topical knowledge about the school's broad special educational needs provision, including how funding, personnel and resources are deployed.
 She then provides feedback to the governing body and supports in monitoring the impact of SEND aspects of School Improvement.